 - Witmer Woods and College Cabin– an 18-acre arboretum of plants native to Indiana located across Main street from the campus.
 The College Cabin, adjacent to Witmer Woods, is available to students for meetings and recreational activities.
 A Meditation Garden is located near the College Cabin along the Elkhart River.
 It is a place for quiet reflection and contemplation.

 - Merry Lea–a 1,189-acre nature preserve located 30 miles southeast of the campus.
 Picnic areas and eight miles of hiking trails through forests, wetlands and meadows.
 Geodesic dome and cottages also available for modest rental fees.

 Convocations and chapel services gather the campus community to focus on themes that connect with our personal lives and also to the world at and beyond Goshen College.
 Chapel services foster Christian worship and faith formation.
 They may include guest speakers, faculty faith stories, hymn sings, or student presentations.
 Convocations are educational events that promote the mission and core values of Goshen College and overall health and wellness on campus.
 They may include faculty speakers, guest lecturers, drama or music performances or student presentations by Study-Service Term units.

-Chapel and convocation services are both held in the church-chapel, which is also the worship space for College Mennonite Church.
+Wednesday morning chapel and convocation services are both held in the church-chapel, which is also the worship space for College Mennonite Church.
+Additional events, many in evening hours, are available each semester for convocation credit.
 Attendance requirements for convocation and chapel are publicized at the beginning of each semester.
 Students can monitor their attendance record online.